 A larger plate will give you more space to work with your creativity and the dish.
 But keep in mind that you do not need to fill your plate so full that there’s no room left and it starts looking overcrowded.

-It doesn’t matter how delicious the food may be, no one would be tempted to eat it if it is served on an unattractive plate.
+It doesn’t matter how delicious the food is; no one would be tempted to eat it if it is served on an unattractive plate.
 It can make or break a restaurant.
 Present your plates according to the occasion.
 Also, cracked or broken crockery can be a real turn-off for customers.
 Conduct regular checks to replace any broken chinaware.
 Once you understand the intricacies of choosing tableware, you can experiment with different plate shapes, sizes, and colors.
 Many food presentation techniques include the use of plates of different shapes and colors.
 Modern style plating or contemporary plating is one of them.

 Food plating is all about timing.
 Make sure you don’t take too much time to decorate, modify or plate a dish that it turns cold when it was supposed to be served hot or vice versa.
-Remember to include the plating time in the preparation of the dish, and also inform your guests the time it would take to serve it.
+Remember to include the plating time in the preparation of the dish, and also inform your guests of the time it would take to serve it.
 When you are in a bind, you can always follow the traditional clock pattern plating technique:- dividing the plate as zones of a clock from the customer’s point of view and then presenting the starch between 9 o clock to 12 o clock, vegetables between 12’o clock to 3 o clock and protein between 9’o clock to 3’o clock.

 In today’s world, diners enjoy their meals as much with their eyes as they do with their tongues.
 And more importantly, these same diners judge the restaurant by the pictures they present on their social media platforms.